zendframework/zf2-documentation/docs/languages/en/modules/zend.db.result-set.rst

 ---------------------------------------

 ``Zend\Db\ResultSet\HydratingResultSet`` is a more flexible ``ResultSet`` object that allows the developer to choose an appropriate "hydration strategy" for getting row data into a target object.
-While iterating, ``HydratingResultSet`` will take a prototype of a target object and clone it for each successive new row it iterates.
-With this newly cloned row, ``HydratingResultSet`` will hydrate the target object with the row data.
+While iterating over results, ``HydratingResultSet`` will take a prototype of a target object and clone it once for each row.
+The ``HydratingResultSet`` will then hydrate that clone with the row data.

 In the example below, rows from the database will be iterated, and during iteration, ``HydratingRowSet`` will use the Reflection based hydrator to inject the row data directly into the protected members of the cloned UserEntity